bibbox/bibbox-documentation/docs/user-guide.md

 The screen shows the currently installed instances and offers more possibilities.
 You can:

-* Call the Apps UI via the switch button on the top left of the apps tile
+* Call the Apps UI via the switch button on the top left of the Apps tile
 * See the Apps dashboard by clicking the gear symbol on the bottom left of the Apps tile
-* Call the logs of the singular Docker containers by clicking the book symbol in the bottom-middle of the apps tile
+* Call the logs of the singular Docker containers by clicking the book symbol in the bottom-middle of the Apps tile
-* The light signifies the status of the app - Green: Running; Yellow: Installing; Red: Stopped
+* The light signifies the status of the App - Green: Running; Yellow: Installing; Red: Stopped

 You might noticed, that on all screens there is a little green hook on the very top right of the page.
 This is a short link to the last page of the third page of top navigation bar: The activity menu.